Cade Cunningham: Personal life

 Cunningham's father Keith played college football for Texas Tech University in Lubbock.
 His older brother Cannen Cunningham played college basketball for SMU (Southern Methodist University) in University Park, Texas, surpassing the school record for games played, before playing a season in Poland professionally.
 Cannen later pursued a coaching career, becoming an assistant coach for Oklahoma State University entering the 2019–20 season.
 Cade Cunningham has a daughter named Riley, born in 2018.
 He has been a vegan since 2019.

+Cunningham is a Christian.
+He has said, “… I know I’m blessed, and I just try to, you know, represent God’s light as much as I can and glorify Him with everything.”

-In November 2025, Cunningham re-signed with Nike and reached a six year endorsement agreement where he would receive his own signature shoe with the brand.
+In November 2025, Cunningham re-signed with Nike and reached a six-year endorsement agreement where he would receive his own signature shoe with the brand.
 He would become the sixth active NBA player to have a signature shoe deal with Nike joining LeBron James, Kevin Durant, Ja Morant, Devin Booker, and Giannis Antetokounmpo.

+On February 12, 2026, Cunningham acquired a minority ownership stake in the Major League Baseball franchise Texas Rangers.